The full article is available on TechBullion - read it here.

 Developed by Google and released to the public in 2015, gRPC is an open-source remote procedure call (RPC) framework that enables clients and servers to communicate with each other transparently and efficiently.
 While REST is more akin to sending a letter and then getting a response with a letter, the flow of gRPC is more like having a phone conversation; the exchange of information is both continuous and instantaneous.
 With gRPC, one program can send a message to another program, and they can have a back-and-forth conversation, called a “stream,” without having to wait for each message to be sent and received separately.

-The full article is available on TechBullion - read it here.
+This article was available first on TechBullion - read it here.

 Book a free Policy Workshop to discuss your requirements and get your first policy written by the Cerbos team